 As Christians, we should be concerned about our effect on our environment.
-God appointed man to be the steward of this world (Genesis 1:28), not the destroyer of it.
-However, we should not allow environmentalism to become a form of idolatry, where the “rights” of an inanimate planet and its non-human creatures are held in higher esteem than God (Romans 1:25) and man created in His image.
-With global warming, as with any other topic, it is crucial to understand what the facts are, whom those facts come from, how they are interpreted, and what the spiritual implications are.
+God appointed humanity to be the steward of this world (Genesis 1:28), not the destroyer of it.
+However, we should not allow environmentalism to become a form of idolatry, where the “rights” of an inanimate planet and its non-human creatures are held in higher esteem than God (Romans 1:25) and humanity created in His image.
+With global warming, as with any other topic, it is crucial to understand what the facts are, from whom those facts come, how they are interpreted, and what the spiritual implications are.

 Global warming “facts” are notoriously hard to come by.
 One of the few facts universally agreed upon is that the current average temperature of Earth is indeed rising at this time.
 According to most estimates, this increase in temperature amounts to about 0.4-0.8 °C (0.72-1.44 °F) over the last 100 years.
 Data regarding times before that is not only highly theoretical but very difficult to obtain with any accuracy.
 The very methods used to obtain historical temperature records are controversial, even among the most ardent supporters of the theory of human-caused climate change.
 The facts leading one to believe that humans are not responsible for the current change in temperature are as follows:

-• Recent recorded history mentions times of noticeable global warming and cooling, long before man had any ability to produce industrial emissions.
+• Recent recorded history mentions times of noticeable global warming and cooling, long before humanity had any ability to produce industrial emissions.

 • Water vapor, not CO2, is the most influential greenhouse gas.
 It is difficult to determine what effect, if any, mankind has on worldwide water vapor levels.